Rosebank-College-PROG5121-Group-2/ST10496279-GRP1-WEDE5020w-POE/README.md

 History section uses CSS Grid for text and images.

+Services page uses CSS Grid for the service item cards.

+Contact page uses CSS Grid to separate details and form.

 Media queries for responsive design.

 Typography:

-Headings styled with different sizes and colors for hierarchy.
+Headings styled with different sizes and colors for hierarchy. **Now includes custom styling for all H2 section headings.**

 Body text is 17px, justified, with line-height for readability.